What type of student is most successful in Apex?

 Do you provide opportunities for my child to meet other students in Apex?

 - Our plan for 2023-24 is to have weekly classes which focus on Physical Health, Social-Emotional Health and STEAM (Science, Technology, Engineering, Arts, Math).

 - Students are put in age groupings for these classes.

 Which curriculum does Apex use?
 Can I use my own curriculum and be registered in Apex?

 - Apex is a fully funded public school which uses the British Columbia mandated curriculum.
-Curriculum can be adapted to suit the needs of your child but the prescribed learning outcomes from the province must be met.
+Curriculum can be adapted to suit the needs of your child but the curricular competencies from the Ministry of Education must be met.

 Are there any costs associated with Apex?

 - Just like any school, there can be small fees for things like field trips, but there are no tuition costs for the program.